cotonne/cotonne.github.io/_posts/2018-06-22-how-to-fix-vulnerabilities.md

 To limit rights, there are a lot of different ways:
  - application-specific: you implement a way to check and restrict rights.
 You can develop an RBAC or ABAC system.
 Yet, you need to be careful as it is a sensitive and complex functionality.
 Reuse as much as you can safe, tested and trusted software.
  - framework-specific: some frameworks have built-in solutions for such problems.
-For example, Java has a special file called ["Java Security Policy"](https://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html) where you define fine-grained rights.
-By default, it denies access to resources **default deny**.
+For example, the JVM has a special file called ["Java Security Policy"](https://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html) where you define fine-grained rights.
+By default, it denies access to resources (**default deny**).
 So you need to be specific.
 If not, you can have the following exception

 ```
 Exception in thread "main" java.security.AccessControlException: access denied ("java.io.FilePermission" "<a_file>" "write")